top of page

 Life Today

-Brianna’s intimate, yet enthralling one-woman performances have garnered her a diverse array of shows and opportunities along the East Coast, including a mesmerizing TEDx Talk in North Carolina, an electrifying Metallica-cover concert in Florida, and an enchanting performance for a private event with Dr. Gary Chapman.
-She was recently selected as a Top Shelf performer for NPR’s 2023 Tiny Desk Contest.
-Brianna was most recently the recipient of a grant through the National Endowment for the Arts and the North Carolina Arts Council to conduct an Artist Residency in Blowing Rock, NC.
+Brianna’s intimate yet enthralling one-woman performances have led to a diverse array of opportunities, from a mesmerizing TEDx Talk in North Carolina to an electrifying Metallica-cover concert in Florida and an enchanting private performance for Dr. Gary Chapman.
+Since moving to Los Angeles, she has become a regular performer at Tea at Shiloh and will soon take the stage at a space-related event with Freethink Media.
+Her artistry has also been recognized by Artlist, which featured her in a documentary-style video showcasing her journey and creative process.
+She was selected as a Top Shelf performer for NPR’s 2023 Tiny Desk Contest and was awarded a grant through the National Endowment for the Arts and the North Carolina Arts Council to conduct an Artist Residency in Blowing Rock, NC.

 The Big Picture